 I occasionally talk to believers who find it hard to understand why the Holy Ghost, as well as the Father and the Son, is God - one of the three persons of the Trinity.
 I usually use examples from Scripture to show the qualities and actions that identify the Father and the Son as persons, and that the Holy Ghost is described in the same way as a person.
 Then I name the many titles used to refer to the Holy Spirit in the Bible.
 And finally, I'll talk about what Jesus taught about the Holy Spirit.
 In this letter, I will focus on his teachings.

-We see the personal action of the Holy Spirit throughout the Bible: in 1.
-Moses 1: he floats on the water; in the Gospel of Luke: he overshadowed Mary.
-He is mentioned 56 times in the four Gospels, 57 times in Acts, and 112 times in the Epistles of Paul.
-In these passages we recognize the working of the Holy Ghost as a person in many ways: comforting, teaching, guiding, warning; in the selection and bestowing of gifts, as assistance in helpless prayer; affirming us as adopted children, liberating ourselves to invoke God as our Abba (Father) as Jesus did.
-Take note of Jesus' guidance: but when he, the spirit of truth, comes, he will guide you into all truth.
-For he will not speak of himself; but what he hears, he will speak, and what will come in the future, he will declare to you.
-He will glorify me; for he will take away from the meanings and announce them to you.
-Everything the Father has, that's mine.
-That is why I said, He will take it from the mean and announce it to you (John 16,13-15).
+We see the personal work of the Holy Spirit everywhere in the Bible: in Genesis 1: it hovers on the water; in the Gospel of Luke: he overshadowed Mary.
+He is mentioned 1 times in the four Gospels, 56 times in Acts and 57 times in the letters of the Apostle Paul.
+In these scriptures we recognize the work of the Holy Spirit as a person in many ways: comforting, teaching, guiding, warning; in the selection and giving of gifts, as support in helpless praying; affirming us as adopted children, liberating us to invoke God as our abba (Father) like Jesus did.
+Follow Jesus' guidance: but when the Spirit of Truth comes, He will guide you to all Truth.
+Because he will not speak of himself; but what he will hear, he will speak, and what is in the future, he will announce to you.
+He will glorify me; for he will take it from mine and proclaim it to you.
+Everything the father has is mine.
+That is why I said: He will take it from mine and preach it to you (John 16,13: 15).

 GRACE COMMUNION INTERNATIONAL

 Title of the Holy Spirit in the Bible

 Spirit of knowledge and fear of the Lord (Isaiah 11,2)